tf4482/acst-dl/README.md

 - Filenames are prefixed with a high-resolution timestamp in the format `YYYY-MM-DD-HHMMSSSSSS` (microseconds).
 - MP3 downloads per page are initiated in reverse order of appearance (last-found first).
+- **Each MP3 file is automatically tagged with Album = folder name** (e.g., "Podcast Name 1").

 Note: If another file like `episode-001_43e4489f.mp3` (or with a timestamp prefix) is already present in `Podcast Name 1/`, any new URL that hashes to `43e4489f` will be skipped as a duplicate, regardless of the differing base name or timestamp.

 **Note**: Temporary content and MP3 links files are automatically cleaned up after successful downloads.

 ## Features in Detail

+### Automatic MP3 Tagging 🏷️

+The script automatically updates MP3 metadata tags after downloading:
+- **Album tag**: Set to the folder name where the MP3 is downloaded (e.g., "Podcast Name 1")
+- **ID3 tag support**: Uses the mutagen library for robust MP3 tag handling
+- **Automatic tag creation**: Adds ID3 tags to files that don't have them
+- **Error handling**: Graceful handling of tagging errors with detailed logging
+- **Non-intrusive**: Tagging failures don't affect the download process
+- **Debug logging**: Shows tagging progress and results for each file

 ### Hash-Based Duplicate Detection & Automatic Cleanup 🔐